 In bluegrass, as in life, Molly Tuttle would rather be a 'Crooked Tree'

 This is part of a series of features from All Things Considered on first-time Grammy nominees, ahead of the February 5 awards.
-Read the profile on Omar Apollo.
-The profile on Muni Long will publish tomorrow.
+Read the profiles on Omar Apollo and Muni Long.

 It's blooming down in Nashville, let's go light up the town